Steema/TeeChart-for-.NET-CSharp-WinForms-samples/CarDashGauges/README.md

-# TeeChart for .NET demo - Subaru BRZ acceleration simulation
+# TeeChart for .NET Gauge demo - Subaru BRZ acceleration simulation

 The example uses TeeChart's Circular and Numeric Gauges to simulate the acceleration of a 2013 Subaru BRZ car.